 Go champion says machine is not superior to man

 Game not over?
-Human Go champion Lee Sedol says Google's Go-playing program AlphaGo is not yet superior to humans, despite its victory in a match that ended March 15.
+Human Go champion Lee Sedol says Google's Go-playing program AlphaGo is not yet superior to humans.
+That is despite its victory in a match that ended March 15.

 The week-long showdown between the South Korean Go grandmaster and Google DeepMind's artificial intelligence program showed the computer software has mastered a major challenge for artificial intelligence.